AutoCalcAutoCalc

 • Encryption in transit — all traffic to and from AutoCalc is over HTTPS/TLS 1.2+.

-• Encryption at rest — all data stored in AWS S3 and DynamoDB is encrypted server-side (AES-256).
+• Encryption at rest — all stored data is encrypted server-side (AES-256).

-• Australian data residency — all infrastructure lives in AWS Sydney (ap-southeast-2).
+• Australian data residency — all infrastructure lives in our cloud provider's Sydney region.
 No data leaves Australia.

-• Authentication — sign-in is delegated to AWS Cognito with Google OAuth.
+• Authentication — sign-in is delegated to our identity provider with Google OAuth.
 Passwords are never stored by AutoCalc.

 • Session lifetime — session tokens expire after 4 hours.
 Deactivated accounts lose access on the next request.

-• Least-privilege access — production data is accessible only to a small number of named team members through scoped AWS IAM roles.
-Admin and staff role grants happen only via the AWS Console — there is no way for the application itself to elevate a user's privileges.
+• Least-privilege access — production data is accessible only to a small number of named team members through scoped access controls.
+Admin and staff role grants happen only via our cloud provider's admin console — there is no way for the application itself to elevate a user's privileges.

-• Audit logs — CloudWatch retains operational logs for 90 days.
+• Audit logs — operational logs are retained for 90 days.
 Logs contain metadata (file hashes, request IDs, outcomes) but do not contain extracted payslip content.

 WhatHow long we keep it